Many-Body Localization in the Age of Classical Computing: Modelling MBL transition

-Both the avalanche scenario and the above perturbative, non-thermalizing picture involve assumptions that may be not met by the dynamics of disordered spin chains.
+Both the avalanche scenario and the above perturbative, non-thermalizing picture involve assumptions that may not be met by the dynamics of the disordered spin chains.
 Instead, the disordered spin chains may realize a scenario intermediate between the two situations.
-For that reason~\cite{Leonard23} proposed to monitor the process of the thermalization of the MBL subsystem using the two-point correlation function
+For that reason,~\cite{Leonard23} proposed to monitor the process of thermalization of the MBL subsystem using the two-point correlation function,

-Assuming that the initial state is $\ket{\phi_{\mathrm{in}, n_B}} $ \eqref{phi0} and that $W_A$ corresponds to the MBL regime, the correlation function $g^{(2)}(i)$ falls-off exponentially with a characteristic length $\xi_d$
+Assuming that the initial state is $\ket{\phi_{\mathrm{in}, n_B}} $ \eqref{phi0} and that $W_A$ corresponds to the MBL regime, the correlation function $g^{(2)}(i)$ falls-off exponentially with a characteristic length $\xi_d$,

 at a fixed time $t$.
 The length scale $\xi_d(t)$ can be interpreted as a "thermalization distance," i.e., the depth at which the ergodic bubble penetrates the MBL subsystem.
 The avalanche scenario \eqref{eq:PER3} implies an unbounded growth of $\xi_d(t)$, logarithmic in time, or faster.
 In contrast, the perturbative decays of LIOMs \eqref{eq:FGR1} correspond to the growth of $\xi_d(t)$ that should be observed only up to a time scale proportional to $\rho_B^{-1}$.